 If you like staying at hotels, you’ll find most options around underwhelming Omonia square.
 While the area is quite safe it is full of unpleasant sites, so we advise you to avoid it.
 If your thing is luxury you’ll find several five star hotels at Syntagma square.
 The location is outstanding and the hotels on the spot.
-Other great locations to stay are either in beautiful Plaka or around Makrigianni neighborhood, south of the Acropolis.
+Other great locations to stay in Athens are either in beautiful Plaka or around Makrigianni neighborhood, south of the Acropolis.
 If you prefer renting an apartment you’ll find plenty of options all around the city.
 Again, I wouldn’t recommend Omonia or Metaxourgio.
 If you want to mix with the young crowd stay in Koukaki or Gazi.
 If you want something more authentic, yet central, choose Thisseio, Mets or Pangrati.
-When we’re away we rent our charming apartment in Thisseio, 10 minutes from the Acropolis.
+When we’re away we exchange our charming apartment in Thisseio, 10 minutes from the Acropolis.
 If you are part of the Love Home Swap community, please send us a message!

 Athens is a fairly large city, with a slightly hilly terrain.
 Aside from large streets, where traffic lights seem to ignore pedestrians, walking about is quite rewarding.
 Nevertheless, you can’t cross the whole city on foot.
 Biking is still an unusual way of discovering Athens.
 Not many locals do it, there are few bike lines and cars are not used to them.
 Traffic jams in Athens are quite common, thus buses and trolleybuses tend to get stuck with cars.
 Trams are in a bit better position as they have some segregated lanes, but still not fast enough.
 By far the fastest way of transport is Metro.
 It consists of only three lines, but they reach most Athens landmarks and even the airport, port and the railway station.